 What happens if I am caught driving after smoking cannabis?

-If the police stop you on suspicion of driving after smoking weed, they may ask you to take a ‘field impairment assessment’.This will consist of various tasks – such as walking in a straight-line, balancing on one leg, and touching your finger to your nose with your eyes closed – all designed to test your balance and coordination.
+If the police stop you on suspicion of driving after smoking weed, they may ask you to take a ‘field impairment assessment’.This will consist of various tasks – such as walking in a straight-line, balancing on one leg, and touching your finger to your nose with your eyes closed – all designed to test your balance and coordination and establish whether you have been caught driving high.

 It has become far easier for police officers to test drivers suspected of driving after cannabis use with the introduction of roadside mouth swab tests.
 These handheld kits can test the presence of certain drugs, including cannabis, in a matter of minutes.
 If drugs are found to be present in your system then you’ll be arrested and a blood or urine test will be taken at the police station.
 If this test also proves to be positive then a charge will be expected to follow.